nehakadam/CalenStyle/README.md

 **Responsive jQuery Drag & Drop Event Calendar Library for Web & Mobile** <br/><br/>

 ## What is CalenStyle?
-CalenStyle is a responsive jQuery event calendar library.
+CalenStyle is a responsive jQuery drag & drop event calendar library.
 CalenStyle has 10+ customizable themes including specially designed themes for mobile OS (Android, iOS & Windows).

 ## Where can I use CalenStyle?
 One can use CalenStyle in a web application, mobile website, in native mobile application using webview, in mobile applications created using Phonegap, Titanium etc. CalenStyle is extensively tested to work smoothly & respond well to gesture navigations.